Important Application Announcement:

 The best way to meet with other students is to become active in attending UBC events and join the Online Graduate Student Community (sign up with your CWL here).
 Research seminars on interdisciplinary themes and special events like workshops and conferences are also organized by the ISGP and various units at UBC (check them out here).
 See the news and events section of this site for more information.
 As well, Green College was established to create a community of interdisciplinary students and provides an ongoing program of speakers and events to which ISGP members are welcome.
 Please access their website for further details.

+No, there is no such requirement.
 If you have any questions beyond what information is provided in the website, please reach out to us in an email with your questions in bullet-point form.
 Please note that in-person meetings are not available at this time.
+Blackout period (January - March): Video meetings for prospective students are not available due to admission season.

 Currently, 125 UBC faculty members from 35 different departments are supervising ISGP students.

-The online application is due by January 15 @ 11:59 pm PST (must be completed with all required Application Materials).
+The online application is due by December 1st @ 11:59 pm PST (must be completed with all required Application Materials).

 Many students find they need about four months to prepare their application.